Kartik114/File-Zipper/README.md

  ## How to run this project?

- To run this project , you need to make an executable file:
+ Firstly download the Project and then inside the Project folder , you need to make an executable file as follows:

  ### For compressing: